An incremental game that teaches players the history of high energy particle physics.

 The Electromagnetic Calorimeter (ECAL) is used to measure the energies of electrons and photons.

 The Hadron Calorimeter (HCAL) is used to measure the energy of hadrons, composite particles that made of quarks and gluons.
 Some examples of hadrons are protons, neutrons and pions.
 It also helps us detect neutrinos but indirectly.
 Energy needs to be conserved, so if we observe missing enery, this indicates neutrinos or as-yet-undiscovered particles flew through the detector.

 Particle detectors require magnets with very strong magnetic fields in order to sufficiently bend particles flying with high momenta.
 Trajectories of particles with higher momenta bend less, while those with lower momenta bend a lot more.
 The magnetic field also helps distinguish between positively and negatively charged particles: they bend in opposite directions in the same magnetic field.

 Muons are charged particles that are just like electrons and positrons, but are 200 times more massive.
 Because they can penetrate several metres of iron without interacting, the muon chamber is placed at the very edge of the detector where they are the only particles likely to register a signal.

 Particle Clicker was developed by CERN.

-Particle Clicker is one of many Educational Games to play online on your web browser for free at KBH Games.
+Play Particle Clicker Online Game.
+One of many Educational Games to play online on your web browser for free at KBH Games.
 Tagged as Clicker Games, Educational Games, Idle Games, Incremental Games, Physics Games, and Upgrades Games.
-Upvoted by 6 players.
+Upvoted by 12 players.
 Other games you might like are Cookie Clicker Save the World and Monsters Impact: Tap Clicker.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.